 4. Submit your Website to Google Search Console

-5. Get Verified
+5. Get Verified on Google

 Voila!
-After Google accepts your application, your brand will be fully verified and look professional as heck on the interwebs.
-If you found this guide helpful, check out some of our other great content on the Millennial Moderator home page.
-Please also consider sharing this article wit yo friends using the social media icons below and as always, tweet at me if you have any comments!
+After Google accepts your application, your brand will be fully verified and look professional as heck.
+You'll be able to upload a featured image (like a profile pic), customize live links on the fly, and more!
+If you found this guide helpful, check out some of our other helpful guides on the Millennial Moderator home page and sign up for our newsletter to get the latest Mods before anyone else, sent directly to your email!